Big Mountain Drugs Helps Victims of Shocking Gout Drug Price Hike

 Under this initiative, the consumer protection agency ordered pharmaceutical companies manufacturing unapproved drugs to either undergo rigorous and expensive clinical trials to obtain approval for the drugs, or to remove them from the market.
 In return, those companies winning approval would be given exclusive market rights for a time period, to allow them to recoup their investment.

 Among the many older commonly prescribed gout relief drugs that have never gone through the formal FDA review and approval process are morphine, phenobarbital, nitroglycerine, and the gout medication colchicine.
-Colchicine has been widely used in many countries since the 1930’s, and won FDA approval in combination with a second gout medication, probenicid, in the early 1980’s, but has never been approved as a single ingredient medication.
+Colchicine has been widely used in many countries since the 1930’s, and won FDA approval in combination with a second gout medication, probenicid or some erection pill , in the early 1980’s, but has never been approved as a single ingredient medication.

 The price of one colchicine tablet soared from 9 cents to almost $5, a move that is projected to increase state Medicaid costs for the gout drug from $1 million to $50 million.
 The response was a public outcry, including pointed queries to URL Pharma from a number of Members of Congress.
 URL Pharma has expanded its patient assistance and co-pay programs to allow price breaks for those in need of the gout medication who were hardest hit by the immense price hike, but still faces a great deal of public criticism.